ZirixCZ/Quincys-SCP-Party/README.md

-Hi, the domain adress for this repository is quincyscp.ga
+Hi, the domain adress for this repository is https://www.quincyscp.ga/